bxparks/AceTime/README.md

 Conversion from date-time components (year, month, day, etc) to epochSeconds (`ZonedDateTime::toEpochSeconds()`) takes about:

-* ~90 microseconds on an 8-bit AVR processor,
+* ~90 microseconds on an 8-bit AVR,
 * ~17 microseconds on a SAMD21,
 * ~4 microseconds on an STM32 Blue Pill,
 * ~7 microseconds on an ESP8266,